Avery Fisher: Automobiles

-Fisher was an life-long automobile enthusiast.
-As an enthusiastic driver, he said “I began in 1932 with the purchase of an Aston Martin, and since that time I've owned nothing but foreign cars.
-I still drive a 10‐year‐old Rover Mark III... when I die I'll be seated at the wheel of the Rover, and the whole thing will be lowered into the ground.
-Of course, all gassed up, in case I want to go somewhere.”
+Fisher was a lifelong automobile enthusiast.
+As an enthusiastic driver, he said, "I began in 1932 with the purchase of an Aston Martin, and since that time, I've owned nothing but foreign cars.
+I still drive a 10-year-old Rover Mark III... when I die, I'll be seated at the wheel of the Rover, and the whole thing will be lowered into the ground.
+Of course, all gassed up, in case I want to go somewhere."

 Fisher founded the A. R. Fisher Products Corporation, offering specialty products to the auto enthusiast market.
-He imported aftermarket foreign auto parts, selling items such as high-performance Abarth exhaust systems for Fiats and Volkswagens in the early 1950s.
+He imported aftermarket foreign auto parts and sold items such as high-performance Abarth exhaust systems for Fiats and Volkswagens in the early 1950s.

 Death

 Fisher died at age 87 at the New Milford Hospital in New Milford, Connecticut, on February 26, 1994, from complications from a stroke.
 His body was cremated.
-Fisher said of his life in a 1976 interview "You know, I’ve been awfully lucky.
+Fisher said of his life in a 1976 interview, "You know, I've been awfully lucky.
 My whole life has been devoted to giving people pleasure."